Table of Contents

 The expense of advertising and marketing is part of the variable of cost of production.
 The expense of advertising and marketing is recovered from the profit earn by selling the products.
 As a result of which, the profit margin of the seller reduces.

-5. Personalized sales approach for each customer
+5. Personalized approach for each customer

-In direct selling, sellers meet customers individually.
+The sellers meet customers individually.
 Because of this, they have an opportunity to pitch personalized sales pitch for their customers.
 A personalized sales approach has several benefits.

 For example, you know that a particular customer is price sensitive and buy products only on discount or offers, then you will inform that customer first as soon as there is a discount on the products.
 In this way, you can convince them to buy products in bulk.

 This is not possible in other modes of selling.
 In other selling methods, one selling technique is used to sell products to everyone.